-1.1 Context of the intervention
+1.1 Description of the intervention

-In February and March 2021, we launch field experiment that consists of a series of adaptive information treatments and surveys.
-The interventions are designed in cooperation and implemented by the Public Employment Service (PES) of Lower Austria (Arbeitsmarktservice Niederösterreich (AMS NO)).
+In February and March 2021, we launch a field experiment designed in cooperation and implemented by the Public Employment Service (PES) of Lower Austria (Arbeitsmarktservice Niederösterreich (AMS NO)).
 The aim is to increase training and employment among the unemployed by increasing participation in and completion of training programs.
-The first intervention consists of an email newsletter that invites unemployed to voluntarily contact the PES to arrange a consultation on training programs.
-We run a follow up survey to get more granular information on the underlying mechanisms.
-To maximise participant welfare, the second intervention uses the provisionally most effective treatment of intervention 1 as its baseline.
-The treatment arms add additional information to separate out direct effects of financial aspects, information about labor market benefits of training, and a framing for more targeted course selection.
-The information treatments are informed by a pre-survey.
+The intervention consists of an email newsletter that invites unemployed, who have been registered as unemployed for 3 to 12 months, to voluntarily contact the PES to arrange a consultation on training programs.
+The newsletters will be sent in three waves on February 9th, February 16th, and March 9th.
+Individuals are assigned to the waves depending on their duration of unemployment.

 Context The newsletters are embedded in the broader PES advertisement campaign Corona-Joboffensive to promote participation in training programs amidst the Covid-19 pandemic.
 In addition to contacting unemployed directly via the newsletter, the PES is establishing a separate hotline for consultations on training opportunities and advertising training opportunities in regional newspapers.
 Training program participants generally continue to receive their unemployment benefits.
 Financial incentives to enrolment are provided for training programs with a duration of at least 4 months starting in 2021.
-They amount to ≤ 4 ,- per day, which makes around 10-20% of the benefits received for the median unemployed.
+They amount to $\leq 4$ ,- per day, which makes around 10-20% of the benefits received for the median unemployed.